l74d/scoping/README.md

 ## Motivation/Prior Art

-See https://github.com/bskinn/tempvars which stemmed from a similar idea but was not intended for general programming, as well as a interface harder to use (IMHO).
+See https://github.com/bskinn/tempvars with a similar idea but not the intended use of general programming, as well as an interface harder to use (IMHO).

 ## Compatibility